 - More and more goods and services, investments and technology are moving between countries.

 - There is one more way in which the countries can be connected.
 This is through the movement of people between countries.

 Rapid improvement in technology has been one major factor that has stimulated the globalisation process.
 This has made possible much faster delivery of goods across long distances at lower costs.
 The developments in information and communication technology have made information instantly accessible.

 Liberalisation of Foreign Trade and Foreign Investment Policy

 Trade barriers are some restrictions that have been set up by governments.
-The government can use trade barriers to increase or decrease (regulate) foreign trade and to decide what kinds of goods and how much of each, should come into the country.
-Tax on imports is an example of trade barrier.
+The government can use trade barriers to increase or decrease (regulate) foreign trade and to decide what kinds of goods and how much of each should come into the country.
+Tax on imports is an example of a trade barrier.

 World Trade Organisation

 World Trade Organisation (WTO) is an organisation whose aim is to liberalise international trade.
 At present, 164 countries of the world are currently members of the WTO.
 It has established rules for developed countries regarding international trade so that these countries can allow free trade for all.

 Impact of Globalisation on India